 The reason some online sportsbooks frown on hedge betting is that they give deposit bonuses.
 Deposit bonuses have play requirements.
 The sportsbooks don’t want you to make bets on both sides of games to clear bonuses.

 But don’t worry if the sportsbook where you usually place bets doesn’t allow hedge betting.
 It’s easy to work around this.
 The answer is in the next section.

 Using Different Sportsbooks for Hedging Bets

 Even if your regular sportsbook accepts hedge bets, there are a couple of good reasons to use different sportsbooks to place hedge bets.

-When you place a hedge bet, it’s a lot like placing a regular bet.
-You’re still looking for the best lines.
-And the best way to find the best lines is to have access to lines at several different sportsbooks.
+When you place a hedge bet, it’s a lot like placing a regular wager.
+You are still looking for the best lines.
+The best way to find the best lines is to have access to lines at several different sportsbooks.

 Do Professional Sports Bettors Use Hedge Betting?

 Some professional sports bettors use hedge betting, and others don’t.
 So, there’s no right or wrong answer if you’re wondering if you should use hedge betting or not.
 Most pros who use hedging use it to reduce losses.
 Using hedging to lock in wins is okay, but it’s always at the expense of winning less.

 Professional sports bettors focus on maximizing their wins and minimizing their losses.
 Using hedging to minimize losses fits.
 But minimizing wins isn’t what the pros are trying to do.